 The most important benefit of interest-based advertising is the free Internet itself.
 For example, many non-subscription websites and online services rely on this type of advertising for revenue, so they do not have to charge users for the content they provide or otherwise subsidize the cost for providing content and services.
 When you check the news or the weather online, scan your favorite entertainment site or blog, play a free online game or app, or watch a popular TV show or music video on your computer, you are seeing the consumer benefits of online advertising at work.

 Put another way, advertising is the financial engine that powers most of the free websites and apps.
 Interest-based advertising is a significant part of that economic model.
 Without interest-based advertising, some free websites, apps and services might have to start charging their users or increasing fees, and others would not be able to continue delivering innovative online services.
-In fact, Americans assigned a value of nearly $1,200 per year to the array of free, ad-supported services and content currently available to them on computers and mobile devices, according to a survey conducted by Zogby Analytics.
+In fact, Americans assigned a value of more than $1,400 per year to the array of free, ad-supported services and content currently available to them on computers and mobile devices, according to a survey administered by DAA.

 There’s another benefit of interest-based advertising for users as well: more relevant ads.
 When advertisers use interest-based advertising tools, you get ads that are more interesting, relevant, and useful to you.
 If you’re a college student, for example, then you might be more interested in seeing ads for spring break destinations than for retirement homes.
 If you like musicals, then you might want a ticket offer for a new show and not to the ballet.
 Those relevant ads improve the online experience and help users find things that interest them more easily.

 What types of information do companies use to advertise to me online?

 In addition to interest-related information, online advertising companies may use information about users' general location, such as their city or ZIP Code, so that they can market products of most interest to a particular region (snow shovels to residents of northern states, for example), or help local advertisers reach their customers.